Eschatologue/CM_wiki/docs/class/rogue/index.md

 ### Level 3: Steady Aim

 As a Bonus Action, you give yourself Advantage on your next attack roll on the current turn.
-You can use this feature only if you haven't moved during this turn, and after you use it, your Speed is 0 until the end of the current turn.
+You can use this feature only if you haven't moved during this turn, and after you use it, your **:rsc-spd: Speed**{ .rsc } is 0 until the end of the current turn.

 ### Level 4: Ability Score Improvement